 Healthy Diet for Weight Loss

 Inflammation is underlying many chronic health conditions, including insulin resistance and weight gain.
 I highly recommend eating an anti-inflammatory diet filled with pigmented fruits and vegetables.
 An anti-inflammatory diet is low in saturated fats and high in omega-three fats.

-When it comes to losing weight in a healthy way it’s all about knowing the difference between good carbs and bad carbs.
+When it comes to losing weight healthily, it’s all about knowing the difference between good carbs and bad carbs.
 Not all carbs are unhealthy.

 Blueberries are one of the top antioxidant fruits with powerful health benefits.
 Blueberries are phenomenal for preventing insulin resistance and fatty liver.